Eye allergy treatment is a must if you suffer from allergies!

 Eye allergies flare up during the spring, summer and fall months, when the eye is exposed to allergens like pollen.
 Additionally, eye allergies can occur alone or alongside other allergies, such as nasal.

 Allergies usually manifest physically with redness in the white of your eye or your eyelid.
 Itching, blurry vision, tearing, burning, swelling in the eyelids and light sensitivity can accompany redness and irritation.
+If you’re unsure whether your discomfort is from allergies or another condition, a comprehensive eye exam can help provide answers.

 Eye Allergies Affect How Your Eyes Function